 The Province of Bukidnon, Philippines is a landlocked area.
 Hence, it is only accessible only by air and land.
 While there are several mini-airstrips around the province, these are owned by private firms.
-The only two nearest commercial airstrips are the Cagayan de Oro City airport in Lumbia and the Davao City International Airport in Lanang.
+The only two nearest commercial airstrips are the Laguindingan Airport in Misamis Oriental and the Davao City International Airport in Lanang.

 From Cagayan de Oro City:

 * Public transportation: as soon as you arrive in Cagayan de Oro, head to the Agora Bus Terminal in Lapasan.
 That’s where the Rural Transit Mindanao, Inc (RTMI) buses are.
 The RTMI red buses are those that go to Bukidnon.
 Look for the red Rural Transit (RTMI) buses bound for either VALENCIA or DAVAO.
 Bus fare from Cagayan de Oro to Malaybalay City is P145.00 (airconditioned bus).
 Senior citizen or student fare is Php 115.00 Bukidnon’s capital, Malaybalay City, is roughly two and a half hours away and is where most, if not all, Kaamulan Festival activities are held.